SubZeroPL/Jiggle/README.md

 On first run you'll get an error that configuration can't be loaded - that's to be expected as ADS that's containing it doesn't exist yet.

-I did not test it on Linux.
+Works on Windows only ATM because of no GUI implementation in .NET for Linux.